 How To Stop ERC Spam Calls & Other Communications

 Everyone wants to cash in on ERC — including ERC companies that charge business owners a fee for claiming the credit on their behalf.
 Unfortunately, as a result, these companies often cold-call, send numerous mailers, spam email inboxes, or send numerous communications to business owners.

 These business owners may have signed up for a free ERC analysis or, in some cases, didn’t contact anyone at all.
 For example, there are numerous negative reviews about unsolicited ERC Pros phone calls, emails, text messages, and mailers.

 If you’re getting bombarded with ERC phone calls, texts, emails, or mailers, here’s what to do to stop these communications.

 The Bottom Line On ERC Scams

 Employee retention is a legitimate tax credit that can help small business owners put thousands of dollars back into their pockets.
-Unfortunately, not every small business qualifies for credit, and ERC scammers are taking advantage of this.
+Unfortunately, not every small business qualifies for the tax credit, and ERC scammers are taking advantage of this.